This Revelation 18:4 – Come Out Of Her study discusses whether the Brit Chadashah (New Testament) was written in Hebrew.

 They point specifically to the Gospel of Matthew as being written in Hebrew.
 And maybe it was, but there’s no Scriptural manuscripts to prove it out.

-A major theme of the Brit Chadash is that our beloved Messiah came to save the gentiles too, who spoke Greek, so it makes sense that it would be written in a language that they understood.
+A major theme of the Brit Chadashah is that our beloved Messiah came to save the gentiles too, who spoke Greek, so it makes sense that it would be written in a language that they understood.

 The Gospel of Matthew was written primarily to the Jews, so it includes Hebrew-style grammar, idioms and mindset.